 Brydg and Lenders may use previous applications to assess applications they receive from you in the future.

 Third Party Service Providers working on our behalf: When we use third party service providers, we disclose only the personal information that is necessary to deliver the service and we have a contract in place that requires them to keep your information secure and not to use it for their own direct marketing purposes.
-Please be reassured that we will not release your information to third parties beyond the Network for them to use for their own direct marketing purposes, unless you have requested us to do so, or we are required to do so by law.
+Please be reassured that we will not release your information to third parties beyond the Network for them to use for their own direct marketing purposes, unless you have requested us to do so.

-We store your data on our secure servers in the USA.
+We store your data on our secure servers in the UK and the EU.
 It may also be stored in other places outside of Europe, where it could be viewed by our staff or suppliers.
 By submitting your personal data, you agree to this.

 Non-sensitive details (your email address etc.) are transmitted normally over the Internet, and this can never be guaranteed to be 100% secure.
 As a result, while we strive to protect your personal information, we cannot guarantee the security of any information you transmit to us, and you do so at your own risk.
 Once we receive your information, we make our best effort to ensure its security on our systems.
 Where we have given (or where you have chosen) a password which enables you to access certain parts of our websites, you are responsible for keeping this password confidential.
 We ask you not to share your password with anyone.